fhtw-edge-computing/camera-mouse/README.md

 ### Enabling/Disabling Mouse

+By default the configured actions are disabled.
-Press 'a' to enable/disable mouse
+Press 'a' to enable/disable the execution of mouse and keyboard emulation.